YOUNG ARTIST COLLECTIVE

 July 1: Registration Due.

-The program will operate Monday-Friday from 9am-4pm each day.
+The program will operate Monday-Friday from 10am-5pm each day.

 Culminating performances will be conducted on the UC San Diego campus.

-Applicants of all experience levels will be considered equally.
-Participants must be at least 15 and no older than 24 when the program begins on July 7, 2025.
+Applicants of all experience levels will be considered.
+Participants must be at least 15 years old when the program begins on July 14, 2025.

 Because Blindspot Collective is committed to inclusivity and authentic representation, members of historically excluded or marginalized communities are strongly encouraged to apply.
 These communities include but are not limited to: people of color, women, individuals with disabilities, immigrants, and members of the LGBTQ+ community.